Social media and identity: The Female Identity

 Pescott (2020) study found that the use of Snapchat filters in preteens has a great impact on how they present themselves online.
 Boys found filters to be more fun and used for entertainment, whereas girls used filters more as a beauty enhancer.
 This becomes dangerous for preteens who are not aware of when a filter is being used when consuming content from friends, influencers, or celebrities.
-The same study found that the use of filters can have a large impact on preteens’ identity formation as they begin to compare themselves with others.
+The same study found that the use of filters can have a large impact on preteens' identity formation as they begin to compare themselves with others.

-The audience

-Audience interaction will change the way people present themselves on social media platforms.

-Influences on Body Image
+Influences on body image

 In comparison to traditional forms of media, where individuals could only act as consumers of media, social media networking sites provide a more engaging opportunity where users can produce their own content, as well as interact with other users and content creators.
-As these sites have become increasingly popular throughout recent years, researchers have turned their focus to the discussion of the various impacts of social media use on users, one of the main focuses being the effects on body image, especially in adolescents and young adults.
+As these sites have become increasingly popular, researchers have turned their focus to the discussion of the various impacts social media has on users.
+One of the main focuses researchers have studied is the effects on body image.
+This is especially seen in adolescents and young adults who engage in social media.

-Some studies have demonstrated that it isn’t the actual amount of time spent on social media sites that influences body image; Rather, body image is influenced by the way an individual engages with the site.
-For instance, Meier and Gray (2014), measured Facebook usage among young women and found that those who more frequently viewed posts of images and videos were more likely to experience negative thoughts about their own body image and internalize the thin ideal; however, Facebook use in general did not influence body image.